oodinga/go-config-client/README.md

 ```
 > NOTE: Set values according to your application setting on your config server.

-Once these variable are set, all you need to do is to import config client as shown.
+Once these variable are set, all you need to do is to import **goconfig** as shown.

 ```go
 package main